anfelipecb/conflict-prediction-ml/milestones/milestone5.md

-## Milestone 5: Training our model with non-linear models
+## Milestone 5: Implementing Non-Linear Models

-First of all, we want you to remember our research question:
+Our project seeks to answer the following research question:

 **_Can the ocurrence of violence in a given geography be predicted using local socioeconomic and environmental data?_**

-To answer it, we are using climate data from satellite images (temperature, precipitation, light radiance, deforestation, and surface pressure) and socioeconomic indicators (Relative Wealth Index, a measure of wealth distribution) to predict the level of conflict (no conflict, low, medium, high) in specific 50x50km polygon of Africa.
+To answer this question, we are using climate data from satellite imagery (temperature, precipitation, light radiance, deforestation, and surface pressure) and socioeconomic indicators (Relative Wealth Index, a measure of wealth distribution) to predict the level of conflict (no conflict, low, medium, high)[^1] in specific 50x50km polygon of Africa.

-For this specific milestone, we are proposing our work guidelines to train non linear models.
-Specifically, we are developing three non-linear models to check which one performs better when predicting the level of conflict in 50x50km African grids using the mentioned attributes.
+For this specific milestone, we have begun developing three non linear models to check which of them performs better when predicting the level of conflict based on our data and attributes.
 The models to be trained are:

 - Random Forest

-- KNN
+- K Nearest Neighbors

 - Clustering

-For each of this models, we will try to find the best hyperparameters that can make the model the best predictor.

-Finally, we will use the model that best predicts among the three of them.
+To compare outcomes across models, we also ensure that hyperparameters are tuned so that our decision is informed by the best possible predictions.
+We then will select the model that produces the best predictions out of the specifications considered.

 ---